Convoy of Hope: Recent activities

 In May 2025, Convoy responded to tornadoes in St. Louis and Kentucky, serving more than 10,000 people and distributing more than 195,000 pounds of relief supplies.

 In January 2025, Convoy of Hope partnered with BattleCreek Church in Broken Arrow, Oklahoma, to support a large-scale food distribution event that aimed to serve up to 500 families affected by food insecurity during the federal government shutdown.

 In July 2025, Convoy of Hope responded to deadly flooding in Texas along the Guadalupe River, where flash flooding killed at least 24 people.
 In July 2025, Convoy of Hope held a Community Event in Macon, Georgia, providing more than 40,000 pounds of food, more than 1,200 pairs of shoes, and more than 2,000 backpacks and school supplies to families.'

 In November 2025, Convoy of Hope sent hygiene kits, food, water, and solar-powered generators from its Sacramento hub to assist communities in Jamaica affected by Hurricane Melissa, where more than 70% of the population experienced power outages.'
 Later that month, the organization partnered with the City of St. Charles, Missouri, to deliver a 53-foot truck filled with non-perishable food to local food pantries, helping to alleviate increased demand caused by disruptions to SNAP benefits.

+In July 2026, Convoy of Hope partnered with two New England ministries for an event at The Big E in West Springfield, Massachusetts, providing groceries, baby supplies, haircuts, and medical and dental services to families attending the event.